shiftstack/gazelle/README.md

 $ ./cireport --help
 Usage of ./cireport:
   -id string
-        Job IDs.
+        Job ID.
 If unset, it consists of all new runs since last time the spreadsheet was updated.
   -job string
         Full name of the test job (e.g. release-openshift-ocp-installer-e2e-openstack-serial-4.4).
 All known jobs if unset.
   -user string